Louisiana DWI First Offense: Ultimate Guide To DWI Laws In Louisiana

 What Is the Cleansing Period for DUI?

 Generally, according to Louisiana DUI laws, there is what is referred to as the “DWI cleansing period.”
 This is a ten-year period which means that all DWI convictions within and outside Louisiana that are ten years old cannot and would not be used against the offender.
+The ten-year period starts when probation or the sentence ends from the previous conviction up until the date of arrest for the new DWI charge.

 Important Fact: The ten-year period starts from the date of arrest of the current DWI and goes back to when the defendant completed probation or parole on previous DWI conviction.